 Our History -Roots and Growth

-Here in Yankton there currently are 85 members who live a community life according to the Rule of St. Benedict.
-The Benedictine Sisters of Yankton serve the people of the area in a variety of ministries including education, health care, parish ministry, social services, retreats, and a variety of volunteer activities.
-We sponsor Mount Marty College in Yankton, and together with the Presentation Sisters of Aberdeen, SD sponsor Avera Health, a multi-state health care system.
+Here in Yankton there currently are 81 members who live a community life according to the Rule of St. Benedict.
+The Benedictine Sisters of Yankton serve the people of the area in a variety of ministries including education, health care, parish ministry, social services, retreats, and numerous of volunteer activities.
+The Sisters sponsor Mount Marty College in Yankton, and together with the Presentation Sisters of Aberdeen, SD, sponsor Avera Health, a multi-state health care system.

 View The Monastery on the Missouri — an article from South Dakota Magazine.

 Download our Call of the Prairie | History of Our Community Presentation.

 Find out what it takes to be ONE HEART in loving Jesus, your Sisters, and the world.